drkvogel/retrasst/testing/retrasst/misc.md

 ## done

+ * reported chunk sizes look wrong (not 200)
+ * changes to l_cryovial_retrieval should be saved on the fly
+ * Tick each cryovial off in the retrieval plan as you go along.
+ * does it load previously saved/altered rows?
+ * should use saveRecord for LCDbBoxRetrieval
+ * fast forward to first unactioned sample...
+    * only works for 1st chunk
+    * what about deferred samples?
+ * save progress
+ * load in collected/not found/ignored samples as well to return to in progress chunk-
 * accept button should be next to text box
 * "Defer" would be a better name than "Skip" for passing over a sample
 * does LCDbCryovialRetrieval::saveRecord() insert work? - it does now